adanot/sxswhat/README.md

-This is an application created by Adam Nottingham built with Ruby on Rails and implementing rspec, capybara, bootstrap dn deployed on heroku
+This is an application created by Adam Nottingham built with Ruby on Rails and implementing rspec, capybara, bootstrap for deployment on heroku